 Arizona provides tenants who are victims of domestic violence with special rental provisions for their protection.

 Some protections the state of Arizona offers include:

 - Proof of Status.
 The landlord is entitled to verify the claim of Domestic Violence status.
 (Ariz.
 Rev. Stat.
 Ann. §§ 33-1318(A))

 - Termination of Lease.
-With proof of Domestic Violence status, a tenant is allowed to terminate the lease without penalty.
+With proof of Domestic Violence status, a tenant is allowed to terminate the lease without penalty, if the tenant provides the landlord with a written notice requesting the release from the lease within 30 days.
 (Ariz.
 Rev. Stat.
 Ann. §§ 33-1318(A))

 - Locks.
 Landlords must change the locks if requested by a domestic violence victim, at the tenant’s expense.
 (Ariz.
 Rev. Stat.
 Ann. §§ 33-1318(E))

-The offender in the Domestic Violence situation may be liable to the landlord for all losses incurred due to early lease termination (Ariz.
-Rev. Stat.
-Ann. §§ 33-1318(H1)).
+The offender in the Domestic Violence situation may be liable to the landlord for all losses incurred due to early lease termination.

 Examples of Insufficient Justification for Lease Breaking in Arizona